michav1510/Optimizing-Pipeline-in-Azure/README.md

 The data used for predictions are from : https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv .
 First of all the data are cleaned with the ```clean_data``` in ```train.py```.
 The rows with missing values are dropped and categorical fields are converted to numerical fields.
 The data are splitted to train and test set with ratio .

-Tha algorithm used for the training is Logistic Regression
+Tha algorithm used for the training is Logistic Regression.
+The two hyperparameters of the Logistic Regression are tuned with the hyper drive to find the model with the best accuracy on the test set.
+The two hyperparameters are the following:

+C: The inverse of the reqularization strength.
+The smaller the number the stronger the regularization.
+max_iter: Maximum number of iterations to converge.

 **What are the benefits of the parameter sampler you chose?**